pbs-assess/git-course/README.md

 ### The basic commands we use are:

       git s                             <View status of the repository>
-      git add filename                  <Add 'filename' (including path) to the list of files being tracked by git>
+      git add FILENAME                  <Add FILENAME (including path) to the list of files being tracked by git>
       git com "MESSAGE"                 <Commit changes with descriptive MESSAGE>
 	  git push                          <Push your changes to GitHub>
       git remote add REMOTE-NAME REMOTE-URL <One-time command to enable fetching and merging from REMOTE-NAME'S GitHub repo at REMOTE-URL, e.g.:>